 If you like purple but don't want Violet then Purple Rage is for you.
 It has rich berry tones and is sure to liven up your hair! - More details

 A unique hair colour, somewhere between purple and magenta. - More details

-This is a really striking deep plum-red hair colour.
+This is a really striking deep pink-plum hair colour.
 This semi-permanent dye works best on hair that has been lightened to pale blond but can also give an attractive subtle ... - More details

 Are you looking for the perfect shade of pastel purple hair colour?
 Lavender is a beautiful pale purple for very light blonde hair.
 It's slightly warmer toned than the similar ... - More details

 Lilac is a cool pastel purple hair colour for very light hair, from the LaRiche Directions range of hair dyes.
 We recommend you apply this to very pale blonde hair ... - More details

 One of our most popular Directions hair colours, Plum is a wonderful deep purple shade!
 Since it's so highly pigmented, this dye sticks around for a long time when applied ... - More details